WDBJ: Schurz Communications ownership

 In 1969, Times-World merged with Norfolk-based Landmark Communications.
 The merger came one year after the Federal Communications Commission (FCC) barred the co-ownership of broadcast outlets and newspapers, while "grandfathering" existing newspaper-broadcasting combinations in several markets.
 With the Landmark merger, the WDBJ stations lost their grandfathered protection and could not be retained by the merged company.
 As a result, channel 7 was sold to South Bend, Indiana-based Schurz Communications.
-It is not likely that the FCC would have allowed Landmark to keep WDBJ-TV in any event due to a significant signal overlap with WFMY-TV in Greensboro, North Carolina; which Landmark already owned at the time.
+It is not likely that the FCC would have allowed Landmark to keep WDBJ-TV in any event due to a significant signal overlap with Landmark-owned WFMY-TV in Greensboro, North Carolina.
 Channel 7's analog city-grade signal reached Patrick County, which is part of the Triad market.
 It provided at least grade B coverage as far south as Reidsville, North Carolina.
 At the time, the FCC normally did not allow common ownership of two television stations with overlapping signals, and would not even consider granting a waiver for a city-grade overlap.

 Times-World also sold the WDBJ radio stations to separate owners.
 Channel 7 retained the WDBJ-TV call sign, though it officially dropped the -TV suffix in November 1983.

 In 1979, WDBJ-TV opened a news bureau in Lynchburg, known as the Central Virginia Bureau, which provided reports focusing on the eastern part of the Roanoke–Lynchburg market (from Charlottesville to Danville); weekend anchor Graham Wilson served as the bureau chief.
 In the 1980s, the station aired a series of promotional programming and station image spots featuring the popular "Ernest P. Worrell" character portrayed by Jim Varney.